International Union for Conservation of Nature (IUCN)

 • Website: IUCN.org

-The IUCN is involved in research, data gathering and analysis, advocacy, field projects, and education.
 The mission of the IUCN is to ” encourage, influence, and assist societies around the world to promote nature conservation and ensure that any natural resources they use are both equitable and ecologically sustainable.

-While IUCN does not aim to mobilize the general public in support of nature conservation, It tries to influence the actions of the business, governments, and other stakeholders by offering advice and information, and by building partnerships.
+It tries to influence the actions of businesses, governments, and other stakeholders by offering advice and information and building partnerships.

 The IUCN Red List

-At present, there are over 105,700 species featured on The IUCN Red List, with over 28,000 species likely to go on extinction, including 33% of reef-building corals, 34% of conifers, 40% of amphibians, 25% of mammals and 14% of birds.
+At present, there are over 105,700Ā species featuredĀ on TheĀ IUCN Red List, with over 28,000Ā speciesĀ likely to go on extinction, including 33% of reef-building corals, 34% of conifers, 40% of amphibians, 25% of mammals, and 14% of birds.

-The nine groups of the IUCN Red list;
+The nine groups of the IUCN Red List;

-5. Vulnerable (VU) – meets one of the five red list criteria and thus considered to be at high risk of unnatural (human-caused) extinction without further human intervention.
+5. Vulnerable (VU) ā€“ meets one of the five red list criteria and is thus is considered at high risk of unnatural (human-caused) extinction without further human intervention.

-6. Near threatened (NT) – close to being at high risk of extinction soon.
+6. Near Threatened (NT) ā€“ close to being at high risk of extinction soon.

-7. Least concern (LC) – unlikely to become extinct in the near future.
+7. Least concern (LC) ā€“ unlikely to become extinct shortly.

-8. Data deficient (DD)
+8. Data Deficient (DD)

 9. Not evaluated (NE)